10 Nail Problems You Need to Know About

 Nutrient Deficiencies: Malabsorption of multiple vitamins and minerals can be to blame for the wide range of pigmentation discolorations resulting on the finger and toenails.

-Foods for Improvement: Eat antioxidant packed fruits and vegetables to boost your natural detoxification abilities, promote immune health and defend off harmful pathogenic agents that produce these dark pigmentations.
+Foods for Improvement: Eat antioxidant packed fruits and vegetables to boost your natural detoxification abilities, promote immune health, and defend against harmful pathogenic agents that produce these dark pigmentations.

 Additional Recommendations: Unfortunately, patients with the most serious disease of the nail, melanoma, are often misdiagnosed and have a 5-year survival rate of 30% and 13% following 10 years (17).
 Making sure you present your doctor with thorough knowledge of your health and lifestyle can prevent a misdiagnosis.